ArneCL/BlogPosts/css-vuejs-javascript-xmlhttprequests-loading-spinner.md

 }
 ```

-Now place the html below your holding div `<div v-show="loading" id="cover"></div>`.
+Now place the html below your holding div `<div id="cover"></div>`.

-The `v-show` is `vuejs` saying only show it when the `loading` variable is true.
-But you can turn it on and off however you please.

-Let's turn it on and off -- via this.loading=true/false -- in our `XMLHTTPREQUEST`.

 I have a very simple reactive `observe`, `onNext` and `onError`.
-But simply we turn it just before we send the request and turn it off when we receive something back.
+We turn it just before we send the request and turn it off when we receive something back.

 ```
 observe: function(receiver) {